Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 Eggbun is an excellent across-the-board Korean language learning app that covers writing, speaking, reading, and listening.
 This is for the east-Asian language, so it is also an app for learning Mandarin and Japanese.

 The beautiful interface and simplicity make studying engaging and joyful.
-In addition, the platform has a virtual Korean teacher name Lanny, which teaches the language through chatting.
+In addition, the platform has a virtual Korean teacher named Lanny, who teaches the language through chatting.

 Users can hear audio messages from native speakers in the chats, which helps them enhance their accents.
-This looks real and helps you enhance your speaking and listening abilities.
+This looks real and enables you to improve your speaking and listening abilities.

-Beyond the language, you also know various fascinating elements of Korean customs and culture through the Cultural Notes.
+Beyond the language, you also know various fascinating Korean customs and cultural elements through the Cultural Notes.
 With a real-life approach, you’ll pick up the Korean quickly.
 Authentic content is favorable for practical use for learners.

-Pricing: Eggbun app is free, but you need to upgrade to get additional materials.
+Pricing: Eggbun app is free, but you must upgrade to get additional materials.
 The price ranges from $14.99 to $71.99, depending on the duration of 1, 3, 6, and 12 months.

 28. My Korean Teacher: Games and Quiz